decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

   key exchange and derive a secret key for encrypting messages to the DID that lists such a key.

 > **Note** The `<encoding>` only refers to the key encoding in the resolved DID document.
-> Attribute values sent to the ERC1056 registry should always be hex encoded.
+> Attribute values sent to the ERC1056 registry should always be hex encodings of the raw public key data.

-##### Example Hex encoded Secp256k1 Verification Key
+###### Example Hex encoded Secp256k1 Verification Key

 A `DIDAttributeChanged` event for the identity `0xf3beac30c498d9e26865f34fcaa57dbb935b0d74` with the name `did/pub/Secp256k1/veriKey/hex` and the value of `0x02b97c30de767f084ce3080168ee293053ba33b235d7116a3263d29f1450936b71`